 attribute.

-Before we jump to implementation, we first need to make it possible
+On to implementation.
+We first need to make it possible for scripts

 Node.prototype.setAttribute = function(attr, value) {